-The Correspondence Education Program operates on a semester based system which includes two separate term start dates.
+The Prison Education Program (PEP) operates on a semester based system which includes two separate term start dates.
 Semester one will open at the start of the term and ends 16 weeks later.
 Semester two will open 16 weeks after Semester one and end 8 weeks later.
 All non incarcerated students are expected to finish by the end of term.
 Incarcerated students may take up to one year from the start date of the term to complete the course if needed.

 Family members wishing to request information on behalf of an incarcerated student should call, email, or instruct the student to submit a letter requesting a packet of information be mailed to them.
 The address provided must meet facility mailing requirements.
 Prison Education Program (PEP) is not responsible for mailed items which are held or rejected by the correctional facility.

 Please be aware that tuition rates will be changing starting in the Fall #1 2023 semester!
 For the Spring #1, Spring #2 and Summer 2023 semesters, the current rate will still apply.